 It runs all the way around the “Manor House” and perhaps as is tradition, they are going to use it to cover as many surfaces in the church as is appropriate.
 It is the goal of the decorators and those who work in the church that the villagers say that the church looks especially nice on Christmas.

-In the third stanza the speaker moves into the village.
+In the third stanza, the speaker moves into the village.
 He describes the “Provincial Public Houses” and how they “blaze.”
-The speaker also shifts to first person, placing himself in the scene and allowing a more intimate look into the town.
-At this point there has been no elaboration on the location of the village.
+The speaker also shifts to the first person, placing himself in the scene and allowing a more intimate look into the town.
+At this point, there has been no elaboration on the location of the village.
 It seems to be a cozy place though, one that any number of people could relate to.